 I dropped my helmet, do I need a new one?

-There are some topics amongst motorcycle riders that we all have and will continue to be a part of.
+There are some topics amongst motorcycle riders that we all have debated and will continue to be a part of, and knowing if you need a new helmet after dropping yours, is definitely a top contender.
+Opinions vary, and today, I’m sharing mine as a seasoned certified off-road instructor.

 Motorcycle Helmets | Braaaaaapp